JetBrains/lincheck/docs/topics/operation-arguments.md

 the internal synchronization of which significantly increases the number of possible interleavings, so it may take a while to find a bug.

-Considering the `ConcurrentHashMaap` implementation correct, you can speed up the testing and increase the coverage with the [modular testing](modular-testing.md) feature for the model checking mode.
+Considering the `j.u.c.ConcurrentHashMap` implementation correct, you can speed up the testing and increase the coverage with the [modular testing](modular-testing.md) feature for the model checking mode.